2021 brings new hope for medical cannabis in Alabama

-Until concerns about the coronavirus stalled Alabama’s 2020 legislative session, the prospects of medical cannabis passing this year looked good.
+Until concerns about the coronavirus stalled Alabama’s 2020 legislative session, the prospects of medical cannabis passing looked good.
 On March 13, 2020, the Alabama Senate approved the Compassion Act — SB 165 — in a 22-11 vote.
 While it enjoyed strong support in the House, the virus derailed the legislative session, and the bill never received a House vote.

 But because Alabama doesn’t have a citizen initiative process, the only way to bring a compassionate law to the state is for state lawmakers to pass a bill.

 Write your state legislators today, and then spread the word to other compassionate Alabamians.
 Let your lawmakers know that patients are counting on them to pass this important bill as soon as they get back to work.